 Talk about new things that have been encountered during the day.
 Discuss what was smelled, heard, tasted, etc. Help your child expand his/her vocabulary.
 Expanding their vocabulary and ability to describe details is like giving them a wider arsenal of words to use in their writing.
 Better writers are often voracious readers who learn new vocabulary in context as they read more.

 Let your child follow your example.
 Be both a teacher and a role model in creative writing kids will enjoy.
 Try to be seen writing more often.
 Provided that you are never seen writing, your kid might assume that writing is a tedious activity that only happens at school.
 Write memos, letters or even fridge notes.
 Read aloud and make corrections.
 This is in support of the necessity for revision.
 Try some creative writing prompts and develop stories that your kids will enjoy listening to you read and be impressed that you wrote.

 Offer and provide as much help as possible.
 Discuss the creative writing ideas they have and give them useful hints.
 Guide them through the process by pointing out both the dos and don’ts.
 Assist them in completing their school writing tasks.
 Discuss what ideas they have and with just a little help you will discover what your child wants to say (write) but and help them find the right words.
 Additional help must be provided especially when it comes to punctuation and correct spelling.
 Be more of a helper than a critic.
 After all, your aim is to help, not to discourage and a child could be easily discouraged if criticized too much.

 Provide your kid with a personal writing space, something like a study of his/her own.
-Even if it is not a whole room, at least a small table in a quiet place of your home, preferably next to a window, so that s/he could daydream and think of nice creative writing ideas.
+Even a small table in a quiet place of your home, preferably next to a window, so that s/he could daydream and think of nice creative writing ideas.